 Conversational AI, on the other hand, is easily scalable.

-The AI technology pulls data from various sources such as websites, databases, text corpora, and APIs.
-Whenever these sources are revised or updated, the changes are automatically applied to the conversational interface.
+The conversational AI technology pulls data from various sources such as websites, databases, text corpora, and APIs.
+The conversational interface automatically applies the changes whenever these sources are revised or updated.

 Moreover, with such large databases, a conversational AI platform is constantly self-learning and grows with your company without manual updates or revisions.